Police: Man holding firework above head killed in explosion

 Authorities said Desmond Tayshaun Hines suffered burns to his right hand and forehead and other injuries from the explosion.

-Spartanburg County Coroner Rusty Clevenger says he is reviewing results of an autopsy and the police investigation before determining the exact cause of Hines' death.
+Spartanburg County Coroner Rusty Clevenger says he's reviewing results of an autopsy and the police investigation before determining the exact cause of Hines' death.

 View Comments